Skip to main content

 AMP example

-let message = {
+const message = {

-text: 'For clients with plaintext support only',
+text: "For clients with plaintext support only",

-html: '<p>For clients that do not support AMP4EMAIL or amp content is not valid</p>',
+html: "<p>For clients that do not support AMP4EMAIL or when AMP content is invalid</p>",

 amp: `<!doctype html>